Capital Anesthesia Partners

 Glossary of Insurance Terminology

-Screening vs Surveillance classification may affect your insurance benefits . . .
+Screening vs Diagnostic classification affects your insurance benefits . . .

 The Affordable Care Act (ACA) has allowed for several preventative services, such as colonoscopies, to be covered at no cost to the patient.
 However, there are federal legislation limitations that may prevent patients from taking advantage of this provision, thereby resulting in out-of-pocket costs.